Secret & Configuration Management

 Login Vault Page

-There are 2 known ways to use vault secrets inside the pods, one using a Vault Sidecar Injector and the other using the Vault CSI provider.
-Both of these will be examplified in the sections below so you can choose the one that best suites your needs.
+To use vault secrets, inside the pods, we used to have to resort to using Vault Sidecar Injector or the Vault CSI driver.
+Both of these will be examplified in the sections below, so you can choose the one that best suites your needs.

 Deployment with 2 Env variables